-2.9.1.1 Disposition of Accounts 1588 and 1589
+2.9.1.2 Commodity1Disposition of Accounts 1588 and 1589

-On February 21, 2019, the OEB issued a letter titled Accounting Guidance related to Accounts 1588 Power, and 1589 RSVA Global Adjustment as well as the related accounting guidance (Accounting Guidance).44 This Accounting Guidance is effective January 1, 2019 and was to be implemented by August 31, 2019.
+On February 21, 2019, the OEB issued a letter titled Accounting Guidance related to Accounts 1588 Power, and 1589 RSVA Global Adjustment as well as the related accounting guidance (Accounting Guidance).
+This Accounting Guidance is effective January 1, 2019 and was to be implemented by August 31, 2019.
 The OEB expects that all transactions recorded to these accounts during 2019 and each year thereafter, will have been accounted for in accordance with this guidance.
-If a distributor has not implemented the Accounting Guidance, it must indicate this.
-Distributors should indicate the year in which Account 1588 and Account 1589 balances were last approved for disposition, and whether the balances were approved on an interim or final basis.
+If a distributor has not implemented the Account 1588 and Account 1589 balances were last approved for disposition, and whether the balances were approved on an interim or final basis.
 If the balances were last disposed on an interim basis, distributors should indicate the year in which balances were last disposed on a final basis.